joj-macho/Math-Science-Playground/factorial-numbers/README.md

-# Factorial Numbers
+# Factorial Calculator

 ## Description

+The factorial of a non-negative integer `n`, denoted as `n!`, is the product of all positive integers from 1 to `n`.
+For example, the factorial of 5 ($5!$) is calculated as $5 × 4 × 3 × 2 × 1$, which equals 120.

 The Factorial Calculator is a Python program that allows users to calculate the factorial of a given number.
-The factorial of a non-negative integer `n`, denoted as `n!`, is the product of all positive integers from 1 to `n`.
-The program provides an interactive interface for users to input numbers and calculate their factorials.

 ## How it Works